Police believe 1 man robbed bank, credit union within minutes

-ADA COUNTY - Police believe the same man robbed a Boise bank and a Meridian credit union within minutes on Wednesday.
+ADA COUNTY - Police believe the same man robbed a Boise bank and a Meridian credit union in less than an hour on Wednesday.

 The first robbery happened at the U.S. Bank inside the Albertsons at Five Mile and Overland roads at around 3:15 p.m.